rielmvp/2021-1-OSSFinalProject/README.md

 ![credit](/img/credit.png "credit")
 ![main](/img/main.png "main")

 Finally, you could implement a kind of blog for your website, and you could do this by checking the Blog tab and adding new posts.
-You could see some example setting for the bleg and posts below:
+You could see some example setting for the blog and posts below:

 ![blog_edit](/img/blog_edit.png "blog_edit")
 ![blog_check](/img/blog_check.png "blog_check")